micromata/awesome-javascript-learning/contributing.md

 ## Guidelines

-I would like to keep the list small and focused to best resources.
-Reason: I don’t want to frustrate people who like to learn JavaScript with a list that:
+We would like to keep the list small and focused to best resources.
+Reason: We don’t want to frustrate people who like to learn JavaScript with a list that:

 - is too long to get through it
 - offers too many possibilities